stephenrdoyle/cercopithifilaria_johnstoni/03_code/cercopithifilaria_johnstoni.workbook.md

 # Workspace for the Cercopithifilaria johnstoni genome project

+Copyright (c) 2021, Stephen R Doyle
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.

 ## Authors:
 - Kirsty McCann (La Trobe University)
 - Stephen Doyle (Wellcome Sanger Institute, ex LTU)